LSF-and-MTF-Measurement

 Matlab Code for Finding Intensity and Pixels

-Small samples were taken as we see in Figure 2 from Figure 1 by using paint.
-Plotting intensities of small samples of grayscaled image pixels in vertical and horizontal directions gives the intensity profile of the image.
+Small samples were taken from Figure 1 using paint, as shown in Figure 2.
+Plotting the intensities of small samples of grayscale image pixels in the vertical and horizontal directions produces the intensity profile of the image.

 clear all, close all, clc